David Hoflin: Personal life

 Hoflin began a relationship with his Neighbours co-star Natalie Blair in 2008.
-The pair currently live together in Los Angeles.
-On 10 March 2012, Fiona Byrne of the Herald Sun reported the couple were engaged.
+The pair currently live together in Totnes, Devon and own an apothecary called Stag & Seer.
 They married on 4 January 2013 in Warburton, Victoria.
 Blair and Hoflin welcomed their first child, a son, on 29 July 2016.
+Their second child, a daughter was born on 16 July 2025.